 Password: The password you use to log into your Exchange email.

-NOTE: The User ID and Password are used for testing purposes only.
-They are used to confirm that the website is correct.
+NOTE: The User ID and Password are used to confirm the connection to the Exchange/365 site and must be left in place.
+The individual logins credentials setup by the users on their calendar will be used to sync their individual calendars.
 If you receive an error, confirm that the URL, UserID and Password are correct.
 The credentials that are set up by the individual users in Workamajig will be used for the actual sync process.
 For Exchange/Office 365 see below.

 PUBLIC FOLDERS NOTE: If using a stand-alone version of Exchange and wish to sync public calendars the login credentials are mandatory and must provide access and edit rights to the Exchange Public Calendars.